aznamingtool/AzureNamingTool/README.md

 - The applciation is designed to run as a stand-alone solution, with no internet/Azure connection.
 - The applciation can be run as a .NET 6 site, or as a Docker container.
+- The site can be hosted in any envinroment,including internal or in a public/private cloud.
 - The application uses local JSON files to store the configuration of the components.
 - The applciaiton requires persistent storage.
 If running as a container, a volume is required to store configuration files.
 - The application contains a *repository* folder, which contains the default component configuration JSON files.
 When deployed, these files are copied to the *settings* folder.
 - THe Admin interface allows configurations to be "reset", if needed.
+This process copies the configuration from the *repository* folder to the *settings* folder.
 - The API requires an API Key for all executions.
-A default guid will be generated on first launch.
-This value can be updated int he Admin section.
+A default APIK Key (guid) will be generated on first launch.
+This value can be updated in the Admin section.
 - On first launch, the application will prompt for the Admin password to be set.

   ![Admin Password Prompt](https://github.com/BryanSoltis/AzNamingTool/blob/master/Screenshots/AdminPasswordPrompt.png)